FEADME: Fast Elliptical Accretion Disk Modeling Engine: Results

-Finally, the broad Gaussian component that is included when preferred by the LOO model comparison has a characteristic FWHM of $\mathrm{FWHM}_\mathrm{broad} = \qty{6711(3560:3370)}{\km \per \s}$.
+Finally, the broad Gaussian component that is included when preferred by the WAIC model comparison has a characteristic FWHM of $\mathrm{FWHM}_\mathrm{broad} = \qty{4076(1980:2319)}{\km \per \s}$.
 This velocity scale is comparable to classical BLR widths and indicates that many AGN require an additional, roughly centrally peaked broad component in addition to the thin elliptical disk in order to reproduce their H$\alpha$ profiles.
-Taken together, the global parameter distributions show that AGN DPEs occupy a continuous and extended region of disk-parameter space rather than clustering around a single canonical configuration.
+Taken together, the global parameter distributions show that AGN DPEs occupy a continuous and extended region of disk-parameter space, with no single canonical configuration dominating the sample.
 The disks are typically extended, moderately inclined, and frequently eccentric, with a wide range of emissivity slopes and local broadening, and they are often accompanied by a broader BLR-like or wind-like component.
 This picture is in line with earlier interpretations of complex broad-line morphologies in AGN as the combined outcome of disk rotation, eccentric structure, and outflows \citep[e.g.][]{eracleous1998,bon2009,flohic2012,ward2024}, and it provides the baseline against which we compare both the cluster-specific archetypes and the TDE disk parameters in the following sections.